Hecker5556/asyncgemini/README.md

-# Asynchronous python code that streams gemini ai output
-The code creates a generator which you can iterate through
+# Bare bones script for interacting with google's gemini
+More customizable options and seeing how the API works instead of using SDK.
+Ability to use proxies and such.

 ## Why?
-I wrote this because I wanted to be able to stream output in an asynchronous way for my discord bot and also give it an option to use a proxy as gemini ai api isn't avaliable in europe yet.
+Wanted to use gemini in my discord bot and also use an american proxy because some of the models aren't avaliable in Europe

 ## How does it work?
-It streams the response in chunks of 10kb, and if json parsing fails, adds to a temporary string next chunks until json parsing works and yields the text
+Aiohttp requests like the API docs show

+## What does it support?
+I try to update to latest models, but for now the 2.5, 2.0 and 1.5 models (for free tier) are supported, with tts and image generation support
 ## Setup
 I used python 3.10.9
 ```bash